-- Stir in the enchilada sauce, salsa verde, green chiles, salt, and pepper; cover the slow cooker and cook on LOW for 6 hours, or until meat is tender and internal temperature registers at 145˚F. Using an instant read thermometer, start checking for doneness around the 4-hour mark.
+- Stir in the enchilada sauce, salsa verde, green chiles, salt, and pepper; cover the slow cooker and cook on LOW for 6 hours, or until meat is tender and internal temperature registers at 145˚F. Use an instant read thermometer, and start checking for doneness around the 4-hour mark.

 - Garnish with jalapenos and cilantro.

-- Serve over prepared rice or tortillas with sour cream and lime wedges.
+- Serve it over prepared rice or tortillas with sour cream and lime wedges.

 - Avoid Overcooking: Use a meat thermometer to avoid dry, overcooked pork.
 Pork is cooked through when its internal temperature reaches 145°F.

 - Adjust Sauce Consistency: Add a cornstarch slurry if you need a thicker sauce.
 For a thinner sauce, use water or broth.
 Taste and adjust the seasonings afterward.
 One tablespoon of cornstarch to two tablespoons of water will make a small amount of slurry — just whisk it all together until it’s smooth, then stir it into the sauce.